err53/ssd-prices/README.md

                         Capacity to filter by.
 Valid options (for now) are '1 TB', '2 TB', and '4 TB'
 ```

-## Future plans
+## Features

+- [x] OpenAI GPT-4o for matching listing name to product name
+- [x] Cached GPT fuzzy matching if inputs are unchanged
+- [x] Colorized output to highlight good and bad value SSDs
-- [ ] Find an effective fuzzy matcher / zero-shot classifier to avoid using gpt
+- [ ] Use a fuzzy matcher / zero-shot classifier to avoid using gpt